Alternatives to animal testing

-We also work closely with researchers in the EU ToxRisk programme, which is driving changes in safety science away from animal testing.
+We also work closely with researchers in the programme, which is driving changes in safety science away from animal testing.
 Our scientists regularly participate in discussions with regulators and scientists in China to increase the use of non-animal approaches to safety.
-In 2019, in recognition of our work on alternatives to animal testing we received the Corporate Consciousness Award from the Humane Society of the United States.

 Building confidence with consumers

 Building a case to ban all animal testing

 Occasionally, across our wider product portfolio, some of the ingredients we use have to be tested by our suppliers to comply with legal and regulatory requirements in some markets; and some governments still test certain products on animals as part of their regulations.
-We don’t agree that animal testing is necessary to assure the safety of our products or the ingredients in them and support calls for a worldwide animal testing ban on cosmetics by 2023, working with government authorities, NGOs and our suppliers across the world to increase the use of non-animal approaches for regulatory compliance purposes. outlines our requirements from all suppliers related to animal testing.
+We don’t agree that animal testing is necessary to assure the safety of our products or the ingredients in them, and we work with government authorities, NGOs and our suppliers across the world to increase the use of non-animal approaches for regulatory compliance purposes. outlines our requirements from all suppliers related to animal testing.

-We are an active member of the Animal-Free Safety Assessment (AFSA) Collaboration coordinated by Humane Society International, where we work to accelerate the adoption of modern, human-relevant approaches to cosmetic safety assessment.
-All of this work, over more than 40 years, means that Unilever has been recognised by PETA as a company working for regulatory change (Opens in a new window).
+We are also a founding member of the - a new global partnership of cosmetics manufacturers and suppliers, industry associations and animal protection organisations, where we work to accelerate the global adoption of animal-free cosmetic safety assessment approaches.
+All of this work, over more than 40 years, means that Unilever has been recognised by PETA as a .

 The next generation of scientists